lukeod/vampiresurvivors-modding/timers.md

 # Timers

-The pause-aware timer system that tracks game time accurately through weapon selections, merchant interactions, and other pause states.
+Based on analysis of decompiled IL2CPP code, this appears to be a pause-aware timer system that tracks game time through weapon selections, merchant interactions, and other pause states.
+Information derived from decompiled IL2CPP source code.

 **Core Namespace**: `Il2CppVampireSurvivors.Framework.TimerSystem`
 **Formatting Utility**: `Il2CppVampireSurvivors.Tools.VSUtils`